What is Armie Hammer's Net Worth and Salary?

 [The photo above shows Armand Hammer in December 1980 after winning an auction for Leonardo da Vinci's Codex papers at a Christie's auction.
 More info on this in a minute.]

 Upon his death, Armand's grandson Michael – Armie's father – inherited control of the estate as sole executor, but not necessarily large sums of money.
-A passionate Christian, Michael reportedly influenced Armand to leave financial gifts to causes like Jews for Jesus, Italy for Christ and other evangelical organizations.
-Michael's father-in-law Douglas L. Mobley – Armie's mother Dru Ann's father – announced at Armand's funeral that Armand had renounced Judaism and taken up Christianity on his deathbed.
+A passionate Christian, Michael reportedly influenced Armand to leave financial gifts to causes like Jews for Jesus, Italy for Christ, and other evangelical organizations.
+Michael's father-in-law, Douglas L. Mobley (the father of Armie's mother, Dru Ann), announced at Armand's funeral that Armand had renounced Judaism and taken up Christianity on his deathbed.
 Douglas was a real estate developer who had become a Christian evangelist.

 Michael and Dru Ann met on an airplane in 1985.
-At the time she was working as a personal fitness instructor, he was an executive at Occidental.
-Dru Ann and her father Douglas Mobey steered Micahel towards evangelical Christianity.
-Not long after his grandfather Armand died, Michael moved his family – Armie was around 7 at the time, to the Cayman Islands where he founded a Christian Academy.
+At the time, she was working as a personal fitness instructor, he was an executive at Occidental.
+Dru Ann and her father, Douglas Mobley, steered Micahel towards evangelical Christianity.
+Not long after his grandfather Armand died, Michael moved his family – Armie was around seven at the time, to the Cayman Islands, where he founded a Christian Academy.

 The estate soon became embroiled in over 100 lawsuits.
 According to a book about Armand's life (one of dozens written), there was only around $40 million worth of cash left in Armand's estate.
 The most valuable asset of Armand's estate was his art collection, which was worth hundreds of millions of dollars.
 Armand's estate bequeathed the art collection to the Armand Hammer Foundation.
 The foundation subsequently gifted the collection to the Armand Hammer Museum of Art and Cultural Center in Los Angeles, which was housed in a building attached to Occidental Petroleum's corporate headquarters.

-During his lifetime, Armand apparently spent $100 million acquiring art to his collection.
-Due to a complicated arrangement the entire collection and building was essentially owned by UCLA.
+During his lifetime, Armand apparently spent $100 million acquiring art for his collection.
+Due to a complicated arrangement, the entire collection and building was essentially owned by UCLA.
 This arrangement became controversial and wouldn't be settled for decades.

 Lawsuits from charities and family members dwindled the Armand Hammer Foundation's finances.
 According to its 1995 tax filing, the Armand Hammer Foundation controlled just $6.5 million worth of assets.